COSC481W-2025Fall/CineMatch/README.md

 **Team Policies:**

   *Absence Policy:*
-    We are lenient towards work and school but will schedule meetings as needed.
-When we do have meetings, we will include meeting notes.
+    We are following the regular class syllabus, so for every 3 unexcused absences, the grade level would be down by 1.
+Second, we would gather the reasoning behind the absence, and will catch the person up.
+For weekly meeting absences will be graded as 0 for those weeks unless there’s a valid reason.

   *Ethic Policy:*
     Ensure all members understand the consequences of unethical actions.
+The consequences would lead to affecting the team and the overall project as a whole and as such, each team member is held to a higher standard, and would be held accountable for any mistakes such as deleting code or performing unethical actions.

   *Language Policy:*
     We will use primarily English and we should keep it respectful.

   *Code/Work Modification Guidelines:*
     Ask for permission or let it be known if working on another member’s code or work.
+If the owner of code does not respond within an hour or so, whoever is working on the code can create a new branch using the owner's existing code and add onto it.

   *Performance Requirement:*
     B- or higher: Fulfill your role, show up, and communicate.
+Basically, commit regularly, finish your assigned tasks, if not, you would communicate it within a reasonable time frame to let the team know that you may need some assistance.
+Show up to meetings, as well as talk to team members about your progress and overall, do a fair share of the work that is required.

   *Communication Standards:*
     We will set up Discord, an email thread, Trello, and a group Google Drive for coordination.
 Possibly a Scrum sheet as well.
+Expected timeline for reply is 24 hours

 ---